Tummy TuckAuthor: Dr. Gordon Sasaki

 In Los Angeles and Pasadena, women and men often attempt to achieve a firmer, defined abdomen that looks flat and toned through core exercise and weight management programs.
 There comes a time, however, when these efforts do not result in a sculptured look.
 The skin and fat bulges become more pronounced, showing through clothing.
 The most likely causes for these changes include pregnancies, significant variations in weight, previous surgeries, heredity, and aging.
 If you wish to obtain a tighter abdomen, abdominoplasty, often called a tummy tuck, at Sasaki Advanced Aesthetic Medical Center may be the procedure of choice to realize your goals.

 A full tummy tuck is a surgical procedure that takes care of sagging skin, fat deposits, and weakened, separated muscles.
-A mini-tummy tuck is usually recommended to correct concerns below the naval.
+A mini-tummy tuck is usually recommended to correct concerns below the navel.
 A mini-abdominoplasty results in a shorter incision above the pubic hair line without a naval incision.
-Dr. Sasaki’s consultation with you will enable you to understand if your surgical procedure requires all three elements to achieve the optimal result.
+Dr. Sasaki’s consultation with you will enable you to understand if your surgical procedure requires all 3 elements to achieve the optimal result.
 Some patients present mainly with loose skin.
 Since the majority of patients present with generous amounts of loose skin, they will undergo surgical removal of their skin through an incision that extends along the lower abdominal crease line above the pubis.
 The vast majority of patients will require a complete abdominoplasty to deal with their loose skin, fat deposits, and separated abdominal muscles.

 A full tummy tuck does not replace your healthy attempts to lose weight and keep fit.
 Your attractive surgical outcome may be compromised by later significant changes in your weight, surgical procedures, or pregnancies.
 Occasionally scars from previous surgical procedures may limit the potential results from an abdominoplasty.
 In some cases, the old scars can be used or eliminated by the new incision.